Ancient & Modern - Jordan

 Petra itself is an absolute gem – only rediscovered in 1812 by John Louis Burckhardt, it was the city of the Nabateans who before the Romans, cornered the trading routes between East and West.
 Accessed by a narrow canyon, the site has a multitude of things to see and so.
 A walk up the 1000 or so steps to the ‘Monastery’ is certainly worth the effort.
 During your stay in Petra we will also include a visit to Little Petra and Petra Kitchen to learn a little about Arabic cookery if you so wish (we understand it is not everyone's cup of tea).

 A short drive to the south lies Wadi Rum, famous for the scenery in ‘Lawrence of Arabia’ and offering spectacular geological marvels and sandstone spectacles.
-You will begin your desert experience with a drive through by 4 x 4.
-After watching sunset in the desert you will drive to your own private camp where you will spend the night under the stars.
+You will begin your desert experience with a drive through by 4x4.
+After watching sunset in the desert you will drive to your camp where you will spend the night under the stars.
 For many this is the highlight of their time in Jordan.
-The camp manager, along with a Bedouin family, will prepare a BBQ, after which you can relax around the fire drinking tea, playing cards and chatting, before you retire to your comfortable private tent for the night - the camp has been custom designed to offer the best standards possible with total exclusivity.
+For dinner, enjoy a traditional Arabic BBQ, after which you can relax around the fire drinking tea, playing cards and chatting, before you retire to your comfortable private tent for the night.

 The Dead Sea is 400 meters below sea-level, and has drawn people to its ozone rich air, medicinal waters and UV filtered sunlight.
 The resorts on the banks are exceptional and it is the perfect relaxing end to a stay in Jordan.